cybertomp-framework/cybertomp-framework.github.io/governance.md

 CyberTOMP® operates under open licenses that guarantee free access and contribution.
 Contributors are acknowledged for their work, fostering a culture of recognition and respect.

-***

-Would you like me to **expand this into a full draft document with explanatory paragraphs under each section**, or **add practical examples and diagrams (e.g., a flowchart of the evolution process)**?
-I can also **make it sound more formal and normative**, like an ISO-style governance standard.
-Which direction do you prefer?